ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 registers the author and date of the changes so that accurate tracking of the software's evolution is available.

+If you are not familiar with Git and the Git workflows in terms of development, it is recommended that you follow this tutorial on `Learning Git branching <https://learngitbranching.js.org/>`_.

 Installation
 ~~~~~~~~~~~~